Rembrandt: Periods, subjects and styles

 The Abduction of Europa (1632) has been described as "...a shining example of the 'golden age' of Baroque painting".

 Throughout his career, Rembrandt took as his most common subjects portraits, narrative or "history paintings", mostly biblical, and landscapes.
 He was especially praised by his contemporaries for his biblical subjects, for his skill in representing emotions, and attention to detail.
-Stylistically, his paintings progressed from the early "smooth" manner, characterized by fine technique in the portrayal of illusionistic form, to the late "rough" treatment of richly variegated paint surfaces, which allowed for an illusionism of form suggested by the tactile quality of the paint itself.
-Rembrandt must have realized that if he kept the paint deliberately loose and "paint-like" on some parts of the canvas, the perception of space became much greater.
+Stylistically, his paintings progressed from the early "smooth" manner, characterised by fine technique in the portrayal of illusionistic form, to the late "rough" treatment of richly variegated paint surfaces, which allowed for an illusionism of form suggested by the tactile quality of the paint itself.
+Rembrandt must have realised that if he kept the paint deliberately loose and "paint-like" on some parts of the canvas, the perception of space became much greater.

 A parallel development may be seen in Rembrandt's skill as a printmaker.
 In the etchings of his maturity, particularly from the late 1640s onward, the freedom and breadth of his drawings and paintings found expression in the print medium as well.
 The works encompass a wide range of subject matter and technique, sometimes leaving large areas of white paper to suggest space, at other times employing complex webs of line to produce rich dark tones.